caseywatts/caseywatts.github.io/uses.md

 ### Earplugs

 * [Actually good earplugs](https://amzn.to/3HTkaWV).
 I got these for marching band, but now I wear them to bars too!
 Why?
 Both for my hearing health AND for audio fatigue.
 I want to be able to hear well even in old age -- and when my Apple Watch tells me "you are in a noisy environment!!"
 I'm thankful for the reminder.
 I ALSO get really tired from being around the noise too -- so I can last twice as long at a bar with these!
+These particular earplugs don't muffle the sound at all.
+The sound is so clear I'm always wondering if they're even in! (they are -- it's SO loud when I take them out)